Skip to content

-If you are applying for a specific, advertised research project, you are required to include the project title and description instead of a proposal.
+If you are applying for a specific, advertised research project, particularly where the research project is already defined, you may only need to include the project title, the identified supervisor and description instead of a proposal.

 Please refer to the programme entry on Course Finder or the advertisement on whether you need to provide a research proposal.

 A research proposal forms a crucial part of your application for a research degree and where possible should be developed in conjunction with your proposed supervisor.
 This is to ensure that you have a project in mind that is appropriate for the research degree and that the relevant School has the necessary expertise to provide adequate supervision.

 The length and structure of the proposal depends on the School and the research degree you are applying for.

 It is recommended that the proposal is structured to include the following, if applicable to your intended research:

 At the top of your proposal, make sure you clearly write:

 You can then upload it as a supporting document to your application using the Online Application Service.

 This is an externally hosted beta service offered by Google.

 Download, view online or request a paper copy.